The Upstage Club: History

-The Upstage Club has been said to have helped develop the Jersey Shore sound or 'Asbury Sound," though musicians and others closely involved with the regional music scene object to the concept and see each band as having a personality and style of their own.
+The Upstage Club has been said to have helped develop the Jersey Shore sound or "Asbury Sound," though musicians and others closely involved with the regional music scene object to the concept and see each band as having a personality and style of their own.
 According to Richie "La Bamba" Rosenberg, "If the sound that developed at the Shore in the 70s was unique, it was because you could play traditional blues and rock-and-roll.
 At the same time, audiences were open to experimentation.
 We mingled everybody's' styles."

 The musicians frequenting the Upstage Club formed several influential bands.
-In the late 1960s Springsteen jammed there with John Lyon, Van Zandt, Garry Tallent, Danny Federici, David Sancious and Vini Lopez.
-The Asbury Jukes', the E Street Band's, and the Hubcap's roots extend to The Upstage Club.
-Richie "La Bamba" Rosenberg said "When we started, it was usually me convincing a club owner we had a band that played pop tunes...He'd hire us, and then I'd run to the Upstage club in Asbury Park and whoever was there at the time became the band.
-We used to call it 'the band of the week."
-Rosenberg said that the Hubcaps consisted mostly of Jukes who were not busy when he was recruiting for the Hubcaps.
-Van Zandt Garry Tallent, Danny Federici, Vini Lopez and David Sancious, would all later join Springsteen in the E Street Band.
+In the late 1960s, Bruce Springsteen played at the Upstage Club with John Lyon, Steven Van Zandt, Garry Tallent, Danny Federici, David Sancious, and Vini Lopez.
+The Asbury Jukes', the E Street Band's, and the Hubcap's roots extend to he Upstage Club.
+Richie "La Bamba" Rosenberg said, "When we started, it was usually me convincing a club owner we had a band that played pop tunes...He'd hire us, and then I'd run to the Upstage club in Asbury Park and whoever was there at the time became the band.
+We used to call it 'the band of the week.' " Rosenberg said that the Hubcaps consisted mostly of Jukes who were not busy when he was recruiting for the Hubcaps.
+Van Zandt, Garry Tallent, Federici, Lopez and Sancious, all later joined Springsteen in the E Street Band.

 The Upstage Club closed in 1971.
-In 2014, the site of the former Upstage Club was listed for sale at 1.8 million dollars, which included a $750,000 liquor license.
+In 2014, the site was listed for sale for $1.8 million, which included a $750,000 New Jersey liquor license.

 Media

-A documentary about the club called "Just Before the Dawn" that tells the story of The Upstage Club was released on April 21, 2017 during the Asbury Park Music & Film Festival.
+A documentary about the club called "Just Before the Dawn" that tells the story of the Upstage Club was released on April 21, 2017, during the Asbury Park Music & Film Festival.
 The film was originally going to focus solely on the Upstage Club but its scope was later expanded to include the societal context in which the club was created, and how the music community helped Asbury Park survive.
 The film was directed by Tom Jones.
 It reflects on Asbury Park during the 1970s, the impact of race riots, and the emergence of its unique sound.
 The film features interviews with musicians who played during the era of the Upstage.
 In the film, Southside Johnny says, "I learned almost everything I know about performing and singing from those three years, two and a half years, at the Upstage because it was like our college."
 There is also a book about The Upstage Club by Carrie Potter-Devening entitled, "For Music's Sake.
 Asbury Park's Upstage Club and Green Mermaid Cafe.
 The Untold Stories", whilst Albee Tellone's "Upstage, Springsteen and Me" gives substantial insights into life in the club.